Coda-Coda/handshake/README.md

 ![Image of mock-up of Handshake](public/Handshake_mockup.png)

 Feel free to implement some or all of the changes in this mock-up and make a pull request.
 The Word document that generated the mock-up is also available [here](public/Handshake_mockup.docx).
+This mock-up was contributed by an anonymous contributor.

 This repository is the location of a bare-bones version of Handshake, described below.